Other

 regarding the basis for Church order and discipline:

-again the following comments and quotes by JN Loughborough in his The
+Consider again the following comments and quotes by JN Loughborough in

 "Superficially considered, this might seem to be a blessed state, a